fangdingjun/dnsproxy/README.md

 this is a dns proxy server writen by C

-the serve have some features:
+the server have some features:
   1. speedup the dns query

     forward the client dns request to more than one dns servers and get the fastest response